jaemin-song876/jaemin-song876/README.md

 - 🗃️ Datasets (or code to access them), preprocessing pipelines, and more

 Feel free to explore, fork, and comment — I’m always looking for thoughtful feedback and collaborators!

 ---

-## 🌱 Currently Learning

-- Advanced SQL, CASE/WHEN logic, and window functions
-- Docker for containerized reproducible workflows
-- Non-linear optimization and KKT conditions (through coursework)
-- Communication & collaboration in a global research environment

----